ShaiyaDeoxys/Shaiya-Client-Ep6/README.md

 # Client DLL

+# For Essiantals Game.exe

+* New Resolutions
+* New slots and dds loading
+* Buff pos with shift moving
+* Itemmall shows mounts and weapon skins

 ## Dependencies
 - Microsoft Detours 4.x
   - The project is configured to look for Detours under `external/detours`.